dspringuel-va/blog-posts/estimation-and-planning/README.md

 The author also talks about planning.
 The planning part gives ways to plan a block of stories focusing on value, either by themes, by some financial measures or by desirability.
 He also talks about how splitting user stories might help the planning.

-The next point is scheduling the release planning and the iteration planning.
-The release planning should be pretty straigtforward: Sum of the wanted stories divided by a velocity yields how many iterations are needed.
-The author also talks about techniques for estimating velocity (use historical values, run a iteration or make a forecast).
-Furthermore, he talks about how to calculate buffers to plan for uncertainty.
+The next point is scheduling the release planning and the sprint planning.
+The release planning should be pretty straigtforward: Sum of the wanted stories divided by a velocity yields how many sprints are needed.
+The author also talks about techniques for estimating velocity (use historical values, run a sprint or make a forecast).
+Furthermore, he talks about how to calculate time buffers to plan for uncertainty.

-Then, the author gives examples on how to track and communicate progress on both release and iteration plans, like task boards or burdown charts.
+Then, the author gives examples on how to track and communicate progress on both release and sprint plans, like task boards or burdown charts.

 Finally, the books ends with reasons on why agile estimating and planning works.
 To name a few
 - Replanning occurs frequently